react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

 To match the iOS 26 design, the back button title is no longer shown by default on iOS 26.

+The `backImage` prop has been replaced with `backIcon` that accepts an icon object similar to `tabBarIcon` in Bottom Tab Navigator.
+It now supports using [Material Symbols](https://fonts.google.com/icons) on Android and [SF Symbols](https://developer.apple.com/sf-symbols/) on iOS.

 See [Elements](elements.md) for more details.

-### Bottom Tab Navigator now supports Material Symbols & SF Symbols icons
+### Material Symbols & SF Symbols are now supported for icons

-The Bottom Tab Navigator now supports using [Material Symbols](https://fonts.google.com/icons) on Android and [SF Symbols](https://developer.apple.com/sf-symbols/) on iOS for tab bar icons.
+Various navigators and components now support using [Material Symbols](https://fonts.google.com/icons) on Android and [SF Symbols](https://developer.apple.com/sf-symbols/) on iOS for icons.

-You can specify the icon as an object in `tabBarIcon` option:
+For example,

+- The `headerBackIcon` option in Stack and Native Stack Navigators
+- The `tabBarIcon` option in Bottom Tab Navigator

+Usage:

 ```js
 tabBarIcon: Platform.select({